beyondcodeas/font/README.md

 ## Usage of the typeface

-In addition to use this typeface for logos, it might also be used for headings and quotes on the web and in printed materials.
+In addition to use this typeface for logos, it might also be used for headings and large text on the web and in printed materials.
 However, it is **by no means allowed** to be used on body text.

 ## Roadmap